Growing Peppers Indoors – Year Round Pepper Harvests

 Essentials:

 These are the bare minimum if you expect to grow your peppers plants completely indoors.
 Without a grow light and timer, your plants may fail to produce fruits.
-A sunny window usually isn’t enough for fruiting, especially during winter.
+A sunny window usually isn’t enough for fruiting, especially during the shorter days of winter.

-If you intend to grow from seed, we have a few other recommended supplies that will help with germination.
-We also like to add a fan or two for good airflow.
+If you intend to grow from seed, I use a few other supplies that help with germination.
+I also like to add a fan or two for good airflow throughout the growing period.

 Optional: